TaniaBladier/Frame-Semantic-Parser-with-Lexicalized-Grammars/README.md

 `python3 machamp/predict.py models/machamp-multitask-model/model.tar.gz data/example-input.frames data/example-output.frames --device 0 --dataset FRAME`

 Please take a look at the example of [an input file](https://github.com/TaniaBladier/Frame-Semantic-Parser-with-Lexicalized-Grammars/blob/main/data/example-input.frames) and [an the output file](https://github.com/TaniaBladier/Frame-Semantic-Parser-with-Lexicalized-Grammars/blob/main/data/example-output.frames).

+The supertags are provided in the 5th column and look like `(NP* (OP-DEF <>))`

+The frames are in the 7th column and look like `[COME-AFTER_FOLLOW-IN-TIME]`

+The linkings between frames and semantic roles are in the 8th column and look like `[[1, 'Experiencer'], [2, 'Theme']]` where index 1 and 2 show which argument slots in the supertag should be filled with the correspoding role.
+The index 0 stands for a semantic role which is syntactically implied but not expressed in the supertag.

 ## Data evaluation